 - Labs: final year project students will be able to make use of lab facilities where this is needed in order to complete their work, once permission has been granted by the appropriate Lab Manager.

-- Study spaces: the School intends to set aside space for Engineering students to study together in small groups, in addition to the study spaces already provided by the University.
-Health and safety arrangements will be in place to ensure a safe working environment, in line with Scottish Government guidelines.
+- Study spaces: the School has set aside space for Engineering students to study together in small groups and individually, in addition to the study spaces already provided by the University.
+Health and safety arrangements will be in place to ensure a safe working environment, in line with Scottish Government restrictions.
 Details of how these spaces can be booked will be shared with students at the start of the academic year.

 You can find out how each of your courses will be assessed on the course Learn page.
 Where your course includes an examination, this will be conducted online.
 You will be given a set period of time in which to complete your exam e.g. two hours, plus an additional hour to upload your exam script.